cektor/FOLEN/README.md

 </a>

 # FOLEN
 It is a desktop application that allows users to securely encrypt their Folders and Contents with the AES encryption algorithm and decrypt encrypted files.
 Supporting password-based encryption and decryption, this application guarantees that sensitive data is protected and only accessed with the correct password.
 FOLEN is a powerful tool that is easy to use with a user-friendly interface and provides data security.
-Can run on Windows-Linux-MacOS
+Can run on Windows-Linux-MacOS.

 <h1 align="center">FOLEN Logo</h1>